sco1/skyportal/README.md

 ### Aircraft Information
 Tapping on an aircraft icon will display state information for the aircraft closest to the registered touch point.

+## Known Limitations
+The PyPortal is a highly memory constrained environment, which presents challenges when aiming to create a highly expressive UI.
+While every attempt is being made to minimize memory usage to keep the Skyportal functioning, the device may occasionally run out of memory.
+The most likely point for this to happen is when receiving the web request with aircraft state information from your API of choice.
+Depending on how congested your selected airspace is at query time, there may simply be too much information provided by the API for the device to handle & I've intentionally left the exception unhandled so it will crash the device.
+Should you find this ocurring often, you may be interested in setting up a proxy server to return only the information needed for the device to function, which can significantly alleviate the amount of RAM needed.
+See [Proxy API](#proxy-api---proxy) for more information.